-Helpful tips on the Directors Program, Genesis Network, the Young Vic or if you want some help with signing up.
+Helpful tips on the Creators Program, Genesis Network, the Young Vic or if you want some help with signing up.

-1) Signing up to the Directors Program website
+1) Signing up to the Creators Program website

-Are there any specific entry requirements to be part of the Directors Program?Toggle
+Are there any specific entry requirements to be part of the Creators Program?Toggle

 Our Creators Program is a unique opportunity to exchange experiences with peers and be part of a network of artists and producers who make live, digital and hybrid theatre who are working and living in the UK.
 To take part in activities you need to join the Genesis Network.
-The Creators Program provides an exciting range of opportunities for directors, exploring process, practice and production.
+The Creators Program provides an exciting range of opportunities for artists to explore process, practice and production.
 Our activities cater for as many different needs and interests as possible, differing in numbers of participants, day time/evening scheduling, and length in order to be inclusive and accessible to all.
 Go to Opportunities and Events to find out more.
 The Network is a way that the Young Vic can keep in touch with artists and producers across the country.
 Everything we offer in terms of artist development, research and development opportunities and assistantships is disseminated through the Genesis Network.

 How do I apply?Toggle

-The Directors Program is open to any professional emerging director, designer or producer in the early stage of their career resident in the UK.
-Sign up by clicking one of the director, designer or producer buttons which will take your directly to our sign up form.
+The Creators Program is open to any professional artist or producer in the early stage of their career resident in the UK.
 Please read eligibility requirements before signing up.

 Is my profile seen by the public?Toggle